Key research

 Eugenia reviews and advises for various national and international journals, forums and policy groups, like the UNESCO, the NWO, TU Wien Academic Press, and the Czech Science Foundation (GACR).

-Eugenia is a board member of Women in AI Austria.
-In this role, she is currently advising on the scientific outline for the first Austrian federal LLM ("Bundes-LLM") (in collaboration with the FFG, OFAI, and other partners).
+As a board member of Women in AI Austria, she is currently advising on the scientific outline for the first Austrian federal LLM ("Bundes-LLM") and the Austrian 'AI ecosystem' scheme.
+Both initiatives are cooperations between partners like the Ministry for Innovation, Mobility and Infrastructure (BMIMI), the ASAI and the FFG).

 Public speaking / expertise